Apple Leisure Group

-Apple Leisure Group (ALG) is an American travel and hospitality conglomerate focused on packaged travel and resort/brand management in Mexico, the Caribbean, Hispanic America, Europe, and the Middle East.
-It is the parent corporation of the resort and brand management company AMResorts.
-ALG also oversees fourteen subsidiaries, including tour operators Apple Vacations and Travel Impressions, online travel agency CheapCaribbean.com, and destination management company AMStar DMC.
-Its headquarters are in Newtown Square, Pennsylvania.
-It is now a subsidiary of Hyatt Hotels Corporation.
-As of October 2019, ALG is also the largest seller of charter flights, providing transport to 3.2 million passengers annually from the United States to Mexico, the Dominican Republic, Jamaica, and the Caribbean.
+Apple Leisure Group (ALG), now ALG Vacations (ALGV) under Hyatt Hotels, is an American travel and hospitality conglomerate focused on packaged travel and resort/brand management in Mexico, the Caribbean, Hispanic America, Europe, and the Middle East.
+It was the parent corporation of the resort and brand management company AMResorts (now the Hyatt Inclusive Collection).
+ALGV also oversees fourteen subsidiaries, including tour operators Apple Vacations and Travel Impressions, online travel agency CheapCaribbean.com, and destination management company Amstar DMC.
+As of October 2019, ALG Vacations is also the largest seller of charter flights, providing transport to 3.2 million passengers annually from the United States to Mexico, the Dominican Republic, Jamaica, and the Caribbean.